-On August 1, 2016, then-President Obama signed into law a federal mandatory GMO labeling law, referred to by opponents as the “DARK” Act because it is intended to “Deny Americans the Right to Know” about Genetically Modified Organisms (GMOs).
-Let Vermont’s Consumer Protection Rule 121, “Labeling Foods Produced With Genetic Engineering,” which would actually have required corporations to label GMOs.
+On August 1, 2016, then-President Obama signed into law a federal mandatory GMO labeling law, referred to by opponents as the “DARK” Act—because the real intent behind the bill is to “Deny Americans the Right to Know” about Genetically Modified Organisms (GMOs).
+The DARK Act preempted Vermont's Consumer Protection Rule 121, “Labeling Foods Produced With Genetic Engineering,” which would actually have required corporations to label GMOs.

 Vermont’s GMO labeling law, which took effect July 1, 2016, then was preempted one month later, would have brought the U.S. into line with the rest of the world (64 countries already require labels on GMO foods).

-• Creates a nationwide standard that satisfies the demands of the 9 out of 10 Americans who want to the right to know about GMOs.
+• Created a nationwide standard that would have satisfied the demands of the 9 out of 10 Americans who want to the right to know about GMOs.

-• Is mandatory—it subjects violators to civil fines of up to $1,000 per day, per product.
+• Was mandatory—it subjected violators to civil fines of up to $1,000 per day, per product.

-• Requires 4 or 5 words to be printed on the labels of foods that contain GMO ingredients: “produced with genetic engineering” or “partially produced with genetic engineering.”
+• Required 4 or 5 words to be printed on the labels of foods that contain GMO ingredients: “produced with genetic engineering” or “partially produced with genetic engineering.”

-• Is the only law of its kind in the U.S.
+• Was the only law of its kind in the U.S.

-• Is working—food companies are already labeling nationwide.
+• Had been working—food companies had already begun labeling nationwide.

-• Has not led to an increase in food costs for consumers.
+• Did not led to an increase in food costs for consumers.

-• Vermont’s law covers all GMOs, defining “genetic engineering” in accordance with Codex Alimentarious International Food Standards, as:
+• Covered all GMOs, defining “genetic engineering” in accordance with Codex Alimentarious International Food Standards, as:

 a process by which a food is produced from an organism or organisms in which the genetic material has been changed through the application of: